SAP/luigi/docs/authorization-configuration.md

 - `enabled` means third party cookies are supported by the browser.
 - `not_checked` means that the script was not provided in **thirdPartyCookiesScriptLocation** or it could not be loaded.

-The application developer can read these parameters and set a logout page based on them.
+Use these parameters to set a logout page.

 ## OAuth2 Implicit Grant configuration